“Ireland in Spring” highlights Fáilte Ireland's (formerly Bord Fáilte) efforts in the 1950s to attract and welcome visitors to Ireland

 In 1957, Fáilte Ireland (formerly Bord Fáilte) produced the below video, which has been preserved by the Irish Film Institute, to highlight springtime in Ireland.

-The IFI writes: “Ireland is beautiful all-year-round but spring is when it really blossoms.
-Produced by Colm O’ Laoghaire (director of the Amharc Éireann newsreels for Gael-Linn) this film is a celebration of all things Irish and a delightful window on 1950s Eire.
+The IFI writes: “Ireland is beautiful all year round but spring is when it really blossoms.
+Produced by Colm O’ Laoghaire (director of the Amharc Éireann newsreels for Gael-Linn) this film is a celebration of all things Irish and a delightful window into 1950s Eire.

 “The film focuses on An Tóstal (Irish for “The Pageant”) which was a series of festivals and events established in 1953 to celebrate Irish culture and draw more tourists to the country.
 The wealth of events and happenings in the country are shown.